kikdj87/Corea/content/18.typ

 ---¿Qué? ---me sorprendí a su afirmación --- ¿Quieres que le mienta?

----No ---negó con rapidez --- Pero eso de que fuiste a mi casa, podrías habértelo ahorrado.
-Esta muy nervioso y no sabe qué va a hacer.
+---No ---negó con rapidez --- Pero eso de que fuiste a mi casa, podrías habértelo ahorrado.estámuy nervioso y no sabe qué va a hacer.

 ---Yo no quería que... ---agaché la cabeza --- No sabía que...